 With over 335 million users and 200 billion Pins, Pinterest holds endless opportunities for brands.
 While that user base may seem small in comparison to larger platforms, it’s what’s inside that counts.
 Users come to Pinterest to inform their buying decisions, search for products, or plan out major spending sprees—we see you, house, travel, and wedding boards.
-Further to their intent, 84% of active Pinners said they use Pinterest to plan for purchases and 98% said they’ve purchased something because of Pinterest.
-That’s not pocket change—40% of Pinners have a household income of 100k+.
-Jessica Alba recently gushed about the reno of her $9.95 million dollar mansion that she fully planned—in detail—on Pinterest.
+Further to their intent, 84% of active Pinners said they use Pinterest to plan for purchases, and 98% said they’ve purchased something because of Pinterest.

 Pinterest takes direct-to-consumer marketing to the next level by acting as a curated lifestyle search at the very beginning of a buyer’s journey—during the ideation phase.
-Our brain needs only 1/10th of a second to understand an image, and we retain visual information 6x better than the information we hear or read.
 This makes Pinterest the perfect launchpad for consumers to search, see, save, and plant the seed for future or current purchases.
 Add the fact that they can click through directly to your product pages?
 An invaluable addition to your multichannel marketing strategy.

 Pinterest isn’t your typical marketing channel—think of it as a curated search engine.
 Users are going to Pinterest when they’re planning their next vacation, meal prepping for the week ahead, or designing their dream home.
 This means that brands need to think about curating visuals that will feed the visual search engine and be discovered by their target audiences.